Retirement Income Solution

 Our Household Loan enables you to draw on your Household CapitalTM, the savings in your home.
 It allows you to responsibly access a portion of your home’s value to meet your long term retirement needs.
 It also provides you with flexibility and choice to improve your lifestyle and wellbeing while you continue to live in your family home.

 Because regular repayments are not required, the interest added to the loan balance compounds over time.
 This means you pay interest on your interest.
-Over time, the amount you owe the lender will increase.
+Over time, the amount you owe will increase.
 The longer the term of your reverse mortgage, the more interest compounds.

 Alternatively, Household Capital offers an 'interest only' facility, where you can make regular payments so that at the end of the term, only the amount you borrow is repayable.